 Movie Theaters are More Important Than We Realize

 Like many people, the last movie I saw in theaters was over a year ago.
-It was a matinee showing of Bong Joon-Ho’s Parasite, which would quickly go on to win the Best Picture Oscar only a few weeks later.
+It was a matinee showing of Bong Joon-Ho’s Parasite, which would go on to win the Oscar for Best Picture only a few weeks later.

-Going to the movies was, of course, a mainstay of this writer’s life before the pandemic hit and most local leaders implemented statewide lockdowns that closed most, if not all, movie theaters in my home state of California.
+Going to the movies was, of course, a mainstay of this writer’s life before the pandemic hit and our leadership implemented statewide lockdowns that closed most, if not all, movie theaters in my home state of California.

 As a result, many of the shining features of the Golden State have remained closed for the better part of a year.

-Theme parks, concerts, sporting events … all closed or, at the very least, severely restricted by Covid measures.
-And that’s not including the countless schools, churches, restaurants, gyms, and countless small businesses that are still struggling to return to full capacity.
+Theme parks, concerts, sporting events … all closed or, at the very least, severely limited by statewide Covid measures.
+And that’s not including the countless schools, churches, restaurants, gyms, and small businesses that were also closed and are still struggling to return to full capacity over a year later.

-Yes, most people can still order takeout from their favorite restaurant, attend virtual classes, and watch a Sunday morning church service, Lakers’ game, or movie online, but there’s something unique and special about public gatherings where people who've never met can sit and enjoy something together.
-There’s something special about getting out and getting to enjoy life with those you do know.
+Yes, most people can still order takeout from their favorite restaurant, attend virtual classes, and watch a Sunday morning church service, Lakers’ game, or movie online, but there’s something special and even vital about public gatherings where people who've never met can sit down and share something together.
+There’s something healthy about getting out and getting to enjoy life with those you do know.

-Full transparency.
-I have missed going to the movies and eating out more than I’ve probably allowed myself to admit this year.
+Full disclosure.
+I have missed going to the movies and eating out more than I’ve probably allowed myself to admit.
+Who hasn't?

 That’s not to say that I haven’t cherished the time at home with my wife and daughter.
-We’ve watched plenty of movies and new streaming series together from the comfort of our home; but a night out at the movies, with my wife by my side, a large soda in one hand and a bucket of popcorn in the other (Buncha Crunch for her), had also become an important part of our relationship before the pandemic.
+We’ve made dinner together, gone on bike rides, and watched plenty of movies from the comfort of our home; but a night out at the movies, with my wife by my side and a large soda in one hand and a bucket of popcorn in the other (Buncha Crunch for her), had also become an important part of our relationship pre-pandemic.

 I still remember the first time I saw Toy Story, The Phantom Menace, and X-Men in theaters.

-I remember the awe of first traveling to Pandora as a film student, and how movies like Avatar, King Kong, and The Dark Knight inspired me to tell better stories and create new worlds for others to explore.
+I remember the awe I felt the first time I saw Pandora as a film student and how movies like Avatar, King Kong, and The Dark Knight inspired me to tell better stories and fall even more in love with the cinema.

-The movie theater is different from most experiences we have in society.
-Not only does it represent the perfect marriage of art and technology, the experience of going into a theater and being allowed a moment of reprieve from the stress and chaos of the outside world is something worth treasuring.
+The movie theater can be a magical place.
+It has been for quite some time.
+Not only does it represent the perfect marriage of art and technology, the experience of going into a theater and being allowed a moment of reprieve from the stress and chaos of the outside world is something we should all value.

-The movie theater is a place created for perspective gathering and dare I say transformation.
-There is a unique magic to the movie theater that extends beyond its impact on the individual.
+The movie theater is a place created for perspective gathering, and there is a unique magic to the movie theater that extends far beyond its impact on the individual.

-Regardless of anybody’s best intentions or the motives sustaining some of the more draconian policies we’ve seen in the last year, we have to acknowledge and be willing to debate the profound emotional, mental, and even spiritual side effects of the prolonged absence of social interaction, live entertainment, and public gatherings from society.
+Regardless of anybody’s best intentions or the motives sustaining some of the more strict Covid lockdowns we’ve seen in the last year, we have to acknowledge and be willing to debate the profound emotional, mental, and even spiritual side effects of the prolonged absence of social interaction, live entertainment, and public gatherings.

-Community, human interaction, and social gatherings are essential for the survival of any society, and it’s not selfish to advocate for the kinds of activities, events, and places in society that make this possible.
+Community and human interaction are essential for the survival of any society, and it’s not selfish to advocate for the kinds of activities, events, and places that foster this kind of connection.

-Some may be quick to categorize sports, going to the movies, going to Disneyland, or eating out as “non-essential” activities or frivolous forms of entertainment.
+However, some may be quick to categorize sports, going to the movies, or eating out as “non-essential” activities or frivolous forms of entertainment.
 I disagree.

-How and how often we interact with others outside of the home contributes to the health of the individual and also the health of the community.
+How and how often we interact with others outside of our homes contributes to the health of the individual and the health of our communities.

-Entertainment plays an enormous role in the creation, exportation, and preservation of culture.
-It’s not just what about what we enjoy as individuals, it’s also about what we enjoy together and share with those around us.
+Entertainment and human interaction play an enormous role in the creation, exportation, and preservation of culture.
+It’s not just what about what we enjoy as individuals, it’s also about what we enjoy together.

 When we no longer believe we have anything in common because we no longer have opportunities to make those discoveries, we lose awareness of what unites us.